mozilla/data-docs/src/cookbooks/data_monitoring/deploying_metrics.md

 - Autothresholds are recommended for freshness and volume metrics, as they automatically adjust based on typical patterns.
 For other metrics, it's advisable to manually set thresholds to ensure accuracy and relevance.

-- It is recommended to add metrics at the view level rather than directly on tables.
-This ensures that even if a table becomes obsolete or is upgraded, unnecessary checks on previous versions are avoided.
-The only exception to this rule is for freshness and volume metrics, which must be deployed directly on tables.
+- It is recommended to add metrics at the table level.
+This ensures that checks run as closely to the source as possible.
+Also, cost of running checks on tables is usually much lower in Bigeye compared to running them on views as Bigeye makes use of the partition configurations.